jamescherti/dir-config.el/README.md

 - **Manage multiple environments**: Switch between different coding environments or workflows by loading environment-specific configurations.

 Features:
-- Automatic Configuration Discovery: Searches for and loads `.emacs-local-config.el` file from the directory of the current buffer or its parent directories.
+- Automatic Configuration Discovery: Searches for and loads `.local-config.el` file from the directory of the current buffer or its parent directories.
 - Selective Directory Loading: Restricts the loading of configuration files to directories listed in the variable `local-config-allowed-directories` and `local-config-denied-directories`, ensuring control over where configuration files are sourced from.
-- The `local-config-mode` mode: Automatically loads the `.emacs-local-config.el` file whenever a file is opened, leveraging the `find-file-hook` to ensure that local configurations are applied.
+- The `local-config-mode` mode: Automatically loads the `.local-config.el` file whenever a file is opened, leveraging the `find-file-hook` to ensure that local configurations are applied.
-- The `.emacs-local-config.el` file name can be changed by modifying the `local-config-file-names` alist
+- The `.local-config.el` file name can be changed by modifying the `local-config-file-names` alist

 ## Installation